Yena830/Yena830/README.md

 - 👋 Hi, I’m @Yena830
-- 👀 I’m interested in everything cute!
-I want to learn coding more.
+- 👀 I’m interested in everything!
+I want to learn more.
 - 🌱 I’m currently learning coding by myself.
+- 📫 How to reach me: You can send me an e-mail whenever you like.(lyy0256@outlook.com)
-- 💞️ I have a cat named Luna.
+- 💞️ Fun fact: I have a cat named Luna.
 You can see her in my avatar.
-- 📫 How to reach me: You can send me an e-mail whenever you like.(lyy0256@outlook.com)
-- ⚡ Fun fact: I'm ENFP.

 <!---